signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 ### Uninstall

-If you wish to uninstall the collector and fluentd you can run:
+If you wish to uninstall the Collector and Fluentd you can run:

 ```sh
 sudo sh /tmp/splunk-otel-collector.sh --uninstall